-The objectives of the Doctor of Education in Leadership & Management program are as follows:
+The objectives of the Doctor of Education in Technology & Leadership program are as follows:

-- 1. To offer a program of coursework and practical exercises in educational leadership, management, and instruction that will enhance the professional and personal lives of its students; - To prepare professional educators and administrators to serve the needs of both public and private institutions from the elementary to postsecondary level in their community and beyond.
+- To offer a program of coursework and practical exercises in educational leadership, management and instruction that will enhance the professional and personal lives of its students. - To prepare professional educators to serve the needs of both public and private institutions from the elementary to postsecondary level in their community and beyond. - To enable educational leaders to make meaningful contributions to the foundation of knowledge in current and emerging educational technologies and educational leadership.